 A credit report contains information about your credit history.
 They are created by credit bureaus, such as Veda, and used by lenders to help them determine whether or not they will grant you credit.
 Repayment history, credit enquiries, overdue accounts listed as a payment defaults, writs and summons and court judgments are all recorded on your credit report.
-A court judgment will remain on your credit report for five years even if you have repaid your debt, so it is important that you know what action you can take.
+A court judgment will remain on your credit report for five years, even if you have repaid your debt.
+Therefore, it is important that you know what action you can take.
 This article will explore the three steps to have a judgment removed from your credit rating.

 1. Write to the Credit Bureau

 The first step is to obtain a letter or document from your credit provider confirming that you have fully satisfied the judgment debt.
 You can provide this letter to the credit reporting agency requesting that they remove the judgment from your record.
 This step will be sufficient for some credit reporting agencies.

 However, some other credit reporting agencies, such as Veda, will simply add a notation to your credit report stating that you have repaid the judgment debt.
 While future credit suppliers can see that you have paid the judgment debt, the fact that the judgment is still recorded on your credit report will deter most lenders from giving you future credit.

 Your next option worth pursuing is to request your judgment creditor sign appropriate consent orders.
 The consent orders should state that the parties agree to set aside the judgment and to discontinue the proceedings.